-Flex
+AppexNow: Flex

-Flex is a newly developed, API-based, ready-to-use calculation engine.
+The first product offering from the AppexNow marketplace, Flex is an API-based, ready-to-use calculation engine.
 It is a pure play SaaS product that is cloud-based and can be integrated seamlessly into an organization's products, services and ecosystem.
-Our calculation engine intelligently adapts to demand by monitoring usage to maintain reliable and predictable performance at desired costs.
+The calculation engine intelligently adapts to demand by monitoring usage to maintain reliable and predictable performance at desired costs.
 It is a one-stop solution that guarantees precise calculations at all stages of the contract lifecycle through various calculation types.